tylerachang/cog-sci-comps/README.md

 # cog-sci-comps
-Cognitive science comps: Emergence of generative syntax in neural machine translation models.
+Cognitive science comps: emergence of hierarchical syntax in neural machine translation.

 TODO: this code is generally not very clean.
 Maybe clean it up one day.